kelseyhightower/kubestack/README.md

 ## Status

-Currently Kubestack only works for my environment, but I'm publishing the bits so you can learn from it.
+Ready for testing.
 Over the next couple of weeks the repo should be generic enough for reuse with complete documentation.

 ## Prep